shankarj/PyPlan/README.md

 def __init__(self, agents_list, simulator, num_simulations):
 ```

 Input the list of agent objects, simulator object, and the number of simulations(int).
-A sample usage example is given as follows :
+A sample usage is given as follows :

 Create the simulator object